HelloWorldLTY/HelloWorldLTY.github.io/_pages/about.md

   - /about.html
 ---

 News: We have one paper accepted by NeurIPS 2023, see you at New Orleans!

-News: Congratulations to Kexing, for winning the best presentation award in Tsinghua University!
+Congratulations to Kexing, for winning the best presentation award in Tsinghua University!
 ======

 Evaluating the Utilities of Large Language Models in Single-cell Data Analysis